Financial Peace of Mind

 But, everyone has an “estate.”
 Every adult– and especially people with children– should have an estate plan.

-A good estate plan helps distribute your assets after you pass on.
-But, it also controls what happens if you get sick or become incapacitated.
+A good estate plan helps distribute your assets.
+But, it also controls what happens if you become ill or incapacitated.

 We are often asked “What’s the difference between a will and an estate plan?”